 Observed Symptom Probable Cause Suggested Remedy Pump fails to prime or loses prime Air leaks Clean and tighten all Intake connections.
 Make sure intake hoses and gaskets are in good condition.
-Use the following procedure to locate air leaks: Connect Intake hose to pump and attach Intake cap to end of hose.
-Close all pump openings.
-Open priming valve and operate primer until vacuum gage Indicates 22 in.
+Use the following procedure to locate air leaks: 1.
+Connect Intake hose to pump and attach Intake cap to end of hose.
+2. Close all pump openings.
+3. Open priming valve and operate primer until vacuum gage Indicates 22 in.
 Hg/.735 atmospheres.
 (If primer fails to draw specified vacuum, it may be defective, or leaks are too large for primer to handle.)
-Close priming valve and shut off primer.
+4. Close priming valve and shut off primer.
 If vacuum drops more than 10 in.
 Hg/.334 atmospheres In 5 minutes, serious air leaks are indicated.
 With engine stopped, air leaks are frequently audible.
 If leaks cannot be heard, apply engine oil to suspected points and watch for break in film or oil being drawn into pump.
-Connect intake hose to hydrant or auxiliary pump.
-Open one discharge valve and run in water until pump is completely filled and all air is expelled.
-Close discharge valve, apply pressure to system and watch for leaks or overflowing water tank.
+1. Completely fill water tank (if so equipped).
+2. Connect intake hose to hydrant or auxiliary pump.
+3. Open one discharge valve and run in water until pump is completely filled and all air is expelled.
+4. Close discharge valve, apply pressure to system and watch for leaks or overflowing water tank.
 A pressure of 100 psi is sufficient.
 DO NOT EXCEED RECOMMENDED PRESSURE.
-If pump has not been operated for several weeks, packing may be dried out.
-Close discharge and drain valves and cap intake openings.
-Operate primer to build up a strong vacuum In pump.
-Run pump slowly and apply oil to Impeller shaft near packing gland.
-Make sure packing is adjusted properly.
-Dirt on Intake strainer Remove all leaves, dirt and other foreign material from Intake strainer.
-When drafting from shallow water source with mud, sand or gravel bottom, protect intake strainer In one of the following ways: 1 Suspend Intake strainer from a log or other floating object to keep It off the bottom.
+1. If pump has not been operated for several weeks, packing may be dried out.
+2. Close discharge and drain valves and cap intake openings.
+3. Operate primer to build up a strong vacuum In pump.
+4. Run pump slowly and apply oil to Impeller shaft near packing gland.
+5. Make sure packing is adjusted properly.
+Remove all leaves, dirt and other foreign material from Intake strainer.
+When drafting from shallow water source with mud, sand or gravel bottom, protect intake strainer In one of the following ways: Suspend Intake strainer from a log or other floating object to keep It off the bottom.
 Anchor float to prevent it from drifting Into shallow water.
-2. Remove top from a clean barrel.
+Remove top from a clean barrel.
 Sink barrel so open end is below water surface.
 Place Intake strainer Inside barrel.
-3. Make an Intake box, using fine mesh screen.
+Make an Intake box, using fine mesh screen.
 Suspend intake strainer Inside box.
 No oil In priming tank With rotary primer, oil is required to maintain a tight rotor seal.
 Check priming tank oil supply and replenish, if necessary.